stassa/metasplain/README.md

 meningful names for invented predicates.
 Further information can be found in the documentation of the configuration file itself.

-The metasplain configuration isplaced in the root directory of the project, on the same level as metasplain.pl.
+The metasplain configuration is placed in the root directory of the project, on the same level as metasplain.pl.

 metasplain uses the options set in the configuration file to create meaningful